-At decommissioning, it could be a requirement that a Record of Site Condition (O. Reg 153/04) be filed with the MOE.
+While it is not anticipated to be required, a Record of Site Condition (O. Reg 153/04) may be filed with the MOE upon decommissioning of the Facility.
 All required local permits with respect to decommissioning will be obtained by Penn.